CodeChefVIT/resources/ML/MachineLearning.md

 * Pandas and Numpy for Data Pre-Processing and Analysis.
 * Matplotlib and Seaborn for Data Visualization.
 * Sklearn to implement Machine Learning Models.
-* Error measurement and Scaling techniques
+* Error Measurement and Scaling techniques.
 * All methods and techniques mentioned are listed below:
 ```